hack-along/handbook/patterns/trust.md

 Resource pool sharing means “how are team resources allocated?” and might range from “independent” to “completely shared.”

 ---------
+## Cooking

 How we mix these ingredients up determins where we land on the trust spectrum.
 Arguably in relation to cultural/organisational design, you would wish to start in a place where dependencies and trust requirements are minimised and then build outwards from there.

 This would imply lots of parallel play, few roles, no classes and even distribution of resources.
 Given the risk factor of this stage, lean startup would make sense in relation to resource allocation - nobody gets much.

 As people get to know eachother, deepen relationships and start to rely on eachother - roles begin to make sense, ideally self selected.
-Maybe even a few classes.
+Maybe even a few classes and so on.

 --------
-A nice comparison chart - ideally a "game" or organisation would be multispectrum.
+Heres a handy comparison chart - ideally a "game" or organisation would be multispectrum.
+Happy cooking!
 <br>

 ![TrustMatrix](https://github.com/hack-along/handbook/blob/master/.gitbook/assets/trusttop.png?raw=true)